annefried/annefried.github.io/_pages/publications.md

 Valentin Knappich, Simon Razniewski, and Annemarie Friedrich.
 2023.
 [BoschAI @ PLABA 2023: Leveraging Edit Operations in End-to-End Neural Sentence Simplification](https://arxiv.org/abs/2311.01907).
 Arxiv pre-print.

 Sophie Henning, Talita Anthonio, Wei Zhou, Heike Adel, Mohsen Mesgar, and Annemarie Friedrich.
 2023.
 [Is the Answer in the Text?
-Challenging ChatGPT with Evidence Retrieval from Instructive Text]().
-In Proceedings of Findings of the Association for Computational Linguistics: EMNLP 2023. <i>to appear</i>
+Challenging ChatGPT with Evidence Retrieval from Instructive Text](https://aclanthology.org/2023.findings-emnlp.949/).
+In Proceedings of Findings of the Association for Computational Linguistics: EMNLP 2023.

 Timo Pierre Schrader, Simon Razniewski, Lukas Lange and Annemarie Friedrich.
 2023.
 [BoschAI @ Causal News Corpus 2023: Robust Cause-Effect Span Extraction using Multi-Layer Sequence Tagging and Data Augmentation](https://aclanthology.org/2023.case-1.5/).
 In Proceedings of The 6th Workshop on Challenges and Applications of Automated Extraction of Socio-political Events from Text (CASE).
 September 2023, Varna. <i>to appear</i>